nasa/HyperCP/README_configuration.md

 Process data from raw binary to L1A (Hierarchical Data Format 5 '.hdf').
 Raw data files expected are .raw (or .RAW), .mlb, or .TXT for Sea-Bird, TriOS, or DALEC, respectively.
 It is helpful to keep them in the directory that the Main configuration points to, but directory can be named anything (e.g., "RAW").

 ***NOTE:*** Since TriOS instruments use a triplet of raw data (.mlb) files it is necessary to provide information on the measurement date.
 This is done by adding the date to the name of the raw data file in one of the following formats: yyyymmdd-hhmmss or yyyy-mm-dd-hh:mm:ss.
-Alternatively, station data filenames can end in a 4-digit station number followed by "S" for regular acquisition or "D" for caps-on dark measurements.
+Additionally, station/cast can be designated using a 2-digit station number followed by a 2-digit cast number followed by "S" for regular acquisition or "D" for caps-on dark measurements.
+Caps-on dark measurements are made to help estimate the internal noise of the instrument as a function of temperature, and by inversion can be applied to extract the temperature of the instrument during a station collection and apply that temperature in the processing of normal "S" data aquisition.
+When selected in L1B (see below), filenames containing "XXYYS" (where XX is station and YY is cast) can use the internal temperature derived in the "XXYYD" file for each radiometer (where only XX-station needs to match, not YY-cast).
+For example, a caps-on dark processed to L1A using the option **Caps-on darks only** with filename containing "20250617-100300_0101D" to find the internal working temperature of each sensor can have that temperature applied to files with filenames containing "20250617-100800_0101S", "20250617-101300_0102S", and "20250617-101800_0103S".

 **Solar Zenith Angle Filter**: prescreens data for high SZA (low solar elevation) to exclude files which may have been collected post-dusk or pre-dawn from further processing.